-No back to school list is complete without First Day Jitters.
+No list of books for back to school is complete without First Day Jitters.
 This book has been around a while, but it is quintessential.
 I love the unexpected twist at the end!

 The story is about a nervous girl who does not want to get out of bed for the first day of school.
 She reluctantly gets dressed, eats breakfast, and heads to the school.
 After being greeted by the principal, he walks her to her classroom and introduces her to everyone…as their teacher.

 Kids will laugh and likely groan at the silliness of the story.
 It’s fun and leads to some great discussions about inferences.
 I would recommend reading it to your students to let them know that they are not alone in their nervousness.

 I loved reading this book!
 It’s beautifully written and the illustrations are dreamlike.
 The words and the art work together to create movement as you float your way through the lyrical story.